A man and a woman setting off in red kayaks on a river through a forested area.

 Who pays for Social Security?

-Social Security isn't like other retirement accounts —such as IRAs and 401(k)s —that enable you to invest with an opportunity for growth and then draw from your savings in retirement.
+This is different from retirement accounts such as IRAs and 401(k) plans, which enable you to invest on your own with an opportunity for growth and then draw from your savings in retirement.
+Typically, retirees rely on both Social Security and retirement savings accounts for their retirement income.

 Learn about benefits for spouses

-If your spouse worked and paid Social Security taxes, you may be eligible for benefits when your spouse dies.
+If your spouse worked and paid Social Security taxes, you may be eligible for Social Security survivor benefits when they die.
+To receive survivor benefits, you must meet the following requirements:

-• Your spouse must have worked a minimum number of years (up to 10 years, depending on your spouse's age at the time of death).
+• Your spouse must have worked the minimum required years (generally 10 years, depending on their age at death).

-• You can receive full benefits at your full retirement age (FRA) or reduced benefits as early as age 60.
+• You can receive full benefits at your FRA or reduced benefits as early as age 60.

-• You may qualify for benefits based on other family situations, such as taking care of minor children.
+• You may qualify based on other situations, like caring for minor children.

 Learn about benefits for ex-spouses

-Birth date.
-Your birth date determines your full retirement age (FRA), which is when you're eligible to receive 100% of your Social Security benefits.
+Your birth date determines your full retirement age (FRA).
+You'll be eligible for 100% of your benefits at your FRA.

-Lifetime earnings.
-Social Security uses your 35 years of highest earnings to come up with your benefit amount.
-If you worked fewer than 35 years, those years will count as zeros in the calculation.
-In addition, past earnings are indexed to account for wage growth.
+Lifetime earnings: The Social Security Administration uses your 35 highest-earning years to calculate benefits.
+Years with no earnings count as zeros in the calculation.
+Past earnings are indexed to account for average wage growth.

-Start date.
-Your benefits depend on when you start collecting, which can be anytime between ages 62 and 70.
+Start date: Your benefits depend on when you start collecting, which can be anytime between ages 62 and 70.
+The longer you wait to start collecting, the bigger your benefit will be.
+For example, if you were born in 1960 or later, your benefits look like this:

 AGE YOU START COLLECTING PERCENTAGE OF BENEFITS